What parents need to know

 Families can talk about...

-Families can talk about this movie's continued appeal.
+Families can talk about Clueless' continued appeal.
 Is it still relevant?
 What makes it a classic for teens?

 How is Cher less than honest with herself about her motivations for her "good deeds"?
 What other choices could she have made?